-44 This amount represents foregone revenue to the state general fund.
+48 This amount represents foregone revenue to the state general fund.

-SEVERANCE TAX EXPENDITURES - FISCAL YEAR 2010/11
+SEVERANCE TAX EXPENDITURES - FISCAL YEAR 2012

 Persons engage in the business of mining or timbering in Arizona are subject to a severance tax.
-Mining severance is taxed at the rate of 2.5% (A.R.S. § 42-5202(C)) and is levied upon the net severance base.
+Mining severance is taxed at the rate of 2.5% (A.R.S. § 42-5202 (C)) and is levied upon the net severance base.
 The net severance base is defined as 50% of the difference between the gross value of production and the production costs (A.R.S. § 42-5204).

-The timber severance tax was levied on the timber products derived from timbering activity (A.R.S. § 42-5202 (D)) through October 31, 2006.
+The timber severance tax was levied on the timber products derived from timbering activity [A.R.S. § 42-5202(D)] through October 31, 2006.
 Beginning November 1, 2006 the timber severance tax was repealed.
-Total mining and timbering severance tax collections in fiscal year 2010/11 totaled \$40.2 million.
+Total mining and timbering severance tax collections in FY 2012 totaled \$40.6 million.